 When I joined the Harvard Web Publishing team as a UX Researcher and Designer in December 2022, I stepped into what was an agency-like environment—a team that provided UX research, design, and content strategy services to schools and units across Harvard’s digital landscape.
 For years, the team had operated as a centralized resource, providing services and guidance for various schools and units to meet their web publishing needs.
 It was exactly the type of role I wanted, one where I could make an impact across diverse projects and departments.

 But within my first six months in this role, the team’s focus took a major turn.
 We moved from an agency model to a product team.
-Harvard Web Publishing had taken on transformation-focused program dedicated to improving Harvard’s web publishing ecosystem at a fundamental level.
+Harvard Web Publishing had taken on a transformation-focused program dedicated to improving Harvard’s web publishing ecosystem at a fundamental level.
 This change centered on building a new, university-wide platform, HarvardSites Drupal, and creating a supporting design system that would bring consistency, accessibility, and modern design to all of Harvard’s digital presence.

 This transformation program aims to modernize and unify Harvard’s web publishing services and platforms in a way that would better support faculty, students, administrators, and the entire campus community.
 This new platform, accompanied by the new HarvardSites design system, was to replace a legacy web publishing platform known as OpenScholar.
 It was ambitious, to say the least.
 At the time of writing this post, our team is still elbows deep in this initiative!